How to: Create and Edit a Module

 3. Click the solid drop-down arrow to the left of the response in your Console panel.
 The response starts with {data: {...}.

-TIP Next time you open the DevTools Console, you can press the up arrow key on your keyboard to repopulate the Angular Command.
+Next time you open the DevTools Console, you can press the up arrow key on your keyboard to repopulate the most recent command.

-NOTE The Angular command only displays the submission data entered before the command runs.
+The Unqork Angular command only displays the submission data stored in a component through automated or end-user input before the command runs.

 A static image displaying a module in Express view.
 The browser's DevTools are open and the angular command is used to display the data captured by the module.